Cheracol was a cherry-flavored cough

 bottles of Wild Cherry in my collection.
 The liquid inside is

-still in perfect condition.
+still in perfect condition after a hundred years.

 Upjohn launched